-It’s been recommended for a long time to use compression on the calves to fight pain; however, this actually reduces blood supply to the area.
+It’s been recommended for a long time to use compression on the calves to fight pain; however, this actually constricts the muscle and could reduce the blood supply to the area, likely reducing the efficiency of the muscle.
 Alternatively, Incrediwear calf sleeves work in a complementary manner with your body.

 When To Use It

 Incrediwear can be worn at all times — they’re extremely comfortable and do not limit your range of motion.
 Wear them during physical activity to fight pain and prevent injury, or wear them while you rest to accelerate recovery.
 “Recovery” can mean after a normal workout or an injury.

 Many factors can bring about calf pain.
 The Incrediwear calf sleeves can help to prevent injuries before they happen, reduce pain during physical activity, and speed up recovery after the onset of pain.

 Hi Mary Ann, thank you for your suggestion!
 They would look great in red, wouldn’t they?
 We will pass your suggestion on to our product team.

 It would be cool if you made your gloves in a red color!